KWKW: ESPN Deportes and Tu Liga Radio

 KWKW also was the Spanish flagship of the Los Angeles Avengers of the Arena Football League until the team folded in April 2009.
 Also in 2009, KWKW added the other NBA team in Los Angeles, the Clippers, to its rights portfolio, carrying 48 games in the first season.
 In 2016, KWKW became the Spanish-language home of the Los Angeles Rams, heading up a multi-station network that also includes Lotus's Spanish sports outlet in Las Vegas, KENO.
 Two years later, the station picked up 10 games of the Los Angeles Kings—the first time in 20 years that any of the NHL team's games were broadcast in Spanish.
 With Francisco X. Rivera and Nano Cortes as the announcers, this addition coincided with the Kings moving their English-language coverage onto the iHeartRadio platform; the team evaluated the KWKW partnership's viability through social media feedback and interactions.
 The relationship was renewed for the 2019–20 season, with 12 home games airing on KWKW.

 When ESPN Deportes ended operations on September 8, 2019, KWKW affiliated with TUDN Radio, another Spanish-language sports network operated by Univision, airing its programming on nights and weekends.
 KWKW did not learn of the network's folding until it was publicly announced; general manager Jim Kalmenson said that ESPN Deportes programming was largely supplemental to the station's local sports talk programming which earned higher ratings.
 The station also rebranded to Tu Liga (Your League) reflecting the addition of Liga MX soccer to the lineup via TUDN Radio's play-by-play.
 Along with the switch, prior TUDN affiliate KTNQ—itself owned by Univision—switched back to a talk format.

+KTMZ was taken silent in December 2025; Lotus cited in their STA filing with the FCC that KTMZ experienced a loss in advertising revenue due to the second Trump administration's immigration policies towards Spanish-speaking residents.
+On December 15, 2025, the Lakers announced the flagship rights for the Lakers Spanish-language network would be transferred to KFWB, ending a nearly 30-year association with KWKW.